pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service/03_Elastic_Search.md

         locale: '%%locale%%'
 ```

-Now you can create your custom filter for the nested documents, which has to define its own specific aggregations:
+Now you can create your a filter for the nested documents, which has to be defined in a nested manner as well:

 ```php
 class SelectMyAttribute extends \Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\FilterType\ElasticSearch\MultiSelect